ArchipelagoMW/Archipelago/docs/triage role expectations.md

     additional help is warranted.
 * `meta: good first issue` is to be applied to any issues that may be a good starting ground for new contributors to try and tackle.
-    * This label might require some programming experience and familiarity with Archipelago source to determine if an issue is a "good first issue".
+    * This label may require some programming experience and familiarity with Archipelago source to determine if an issue is a "good first issue".
 * `meta: wontfix` is to be applied for any issues/PRs that are opened that will not be actioned because it's out of scope or determined to not be an issue.